Shopping Cart Logo

 The most valid, readily available test to show the total body burden of toxic metals is the provoked urine test, where urine is collected and analyzed following administration of EDTA or other chelating agents, oral or IV.

 A hair sample is much more practical, as it does not require a provoking agent.
 As long as hair dyes have been avoided for about two months, can give an indication of long term heavy metals exposure.
+Several of these tests are listed below.

 Synergistic Effects